Setting SMART Goals in 2021

 - Personal and Spiritual Well-being

 Start by brainstorming possible goal categories and the goals that are a priority in each category.
-Maintaining balance in all the important aspects of life eliminates hold back while keeping us focused to build overall success.
+Maintaining balance in all the essential aspects of life eliminates holding back while focusing on building overall success.
 Depending on the goals and circumstances, it might be good to have one or two goals in each category.
 Having too many goals can contribute to loss of focus, becoming overwhelmed, and giving up.

 Define Your Why

-A way to prioritize goals and internalize commitment to their attainment is to determine why the goal is important.
+A way to prioritize goals and internalize commitment to their attainment is to determine why the goal is essential.
 Choose goals that will have the most impact or bring about the greatest joy.
 Think about the compelling reasons why you want to accomplish a particular goal.
 Create a picture of how things will look once the goal is achieved.
-For example, having a goal to complete a professional certification will increase knowledge, professional credibility, increase self-confidence and earning potential.
+For example, completing a professional certification will increase knowledge, professional credibility, self-confidence, and earning potential.
 Goals are more powerful and impactful if they have personal meaning.

-- Specific: Be as clear and specific as possible, write out what will be achieved and by when.
-To be most impactful, break down the desired result into actionable steps or behaviors that lead to accomplishing the initial goal.
+- Specific: Be as clear and specific as possible; write out what will be achieved and by when.
+To be most impactful, break down the desired result into actionable steps or behaviors to accomplish the initial goal.

 - Attainable: Goals must be realistic and include a challenge to have the most impact.
-Review what was accomplished in the past, and then define a realistic goal and the ability to achieve it when setting challenging, yet attainable, goals.
+Review what was accomplished in the past, define a realistic goal and achieve it when setting challenging yet attainable goals.

-- Results-oriented: Goals that focus on meaningful outcomes make a greater impact in life (personally and professionally), and they are more motivating.
-Define goals in a positive fashion as though they have been already accomplished by creating positive affirmation statements.
-An example could be, “I’m strong, prepared and capable of achieving this!”
+- Results-oriented: Goals that focus on meaningful outcomes make a more significant impact in life (personally and professionally) and are more motivating.
+Positively define goals as though they have been already accomplished by creating positive affirmation statements.
+An example could be, “I’m strong, prepared, and capable of achieving this!”
 Read these statements as often as possible and out loud.

-- Time-bound: If the goal is not written and does not have a beginning and an end date, it cannot be called a goal.
+- Time-bound: It cannot be called a goal if the goal is not written and does not have a beginning and an end date.
 Impactful goals have clearly defined time frames defining who will do what and by when.
-Define the steps and the timeframe to in which to do it, then don’t stop until it is done.
+Define the steps and the timeframe for doing it, then don’t stop until it is done.

 - Accountability – The last key component in impactful goal setting is to create a relationship of accountability.
-Be accountable to yourself, but also find colleagues, friends, mentors, coaches and supervisors with whom you share your goals.
+Be accountable to yourself and find colleagues, friends, mentors, coaches, and supervisors with whom you share your goals.
 Meet with these people regularly or find other means to share results and account for your goal accomplishments.